Top 20 Must-Visit Luzon Philippines Tourist Spots: Manila City, Palawan Island, Baguio Highlands

 Revel in the beauty of the underground in this breathtaking activity.
 While the local guides would allow newbies to take part, it's not for the faint of heart.
 You will be crawling through tight crevices, getting drenched in ice-cold cave water, and scrambling in the dark.

 If you're up for an adventure, then a visit to the Sumaguing Cave, one of the top Sagada tourist spots, is a must-try for you.
-Just remember to wear the right clothes, bring extra and waterproof everything before you start your ascent!
+Just remember to wear the right clothes, bring an extra outfit and waterproof everything before you start your ascent!

 15. Masungi Georeserve